Black-chinned hummingbird: Description

 The black-chinned hummingbird is 8.25 cm long.
-Adults are metallic green above and white below with green flanks.
+Adults are metallic green above and white-gray below with green flanks.
 Their bill is long, straight and slender.
-The adult male has a black face and chin, a glossy purple gorget, and a dark forked tail.
+The adult male has a black face and chin, a glossy purple gorget (when accurately exposed to sunlight) and a dark forked tail.
 The female has a dark rounded tail with white tips and no throat patch.
 Juvenile plumage is similar to that of adult females, but with buff margins on the dorsal feathers.
 Juvenile males may also possess purple feathers on their throats.
 Juveniles do not have a forked tail like adults.

 Young are born almost featherless, but grow a complete set of feathers within three weeks of hatching.
 Juveniles begin replacing their feathers in November after migrating for the winter.
 They have a completely new set of feathers before their first year of age.

 Similar species to the black-chinned hummingbird include broad-tailed hummingbird, rufous hummingbird, calliope hummingbird, Allen's hummingbird, lucifer hummingbird, Anna's hummingbird, and Costa's hummingbird.

 Status

 This species has been labeled as a least-concern species because of its broad range (236000 km2), considerable population size and growth (14.6% increase per decade).
-Trend maps for black-chinned hummingbirds showed a relatively stable population between 2009 and 2019, albeit with some decline in late years of that decade.
+Trend maps for black-chinned hummingbirds showed a relatively stable population between 2009 and 2021, albeit with some decline in late years of that decade.